On the computational power of $C$-random strings: Abstract

 \section{Abstract}

-Denote by $H$ the Halting problem.
-Let $R_U: = \{ x \cnd \C_U(x) \ge |x|\}$, where $\C_U(x)$ is the plain Kolmogorov complexity of $x$ under a universal decompressor $U$.
-We prove that there exists a universal $U$ such that $H \in \PP^{R_U}$, solving the problem posted in~\cite{ea} by Eric Allender.
+Denote by $H$ the halting problem.
+Let $R_U := \{ x \cnd \C_U(x) \ge |x| \}$, where $\C_U(x)$ represents the plain Kolmogorov complexity of $x$ under a universal decompressor $U$.
+We demonstrate the existence of a universal $U$ such that $H$ is solvable in polynomial time with access to the oracle $R_U$.
+This result resolves a problem posed by Eric Allender in~\cite{ea} regarding the computational power of Kolmogorov complexity-based oracles.